Heidijvr/Responsive-Portfolio/README.md

 ## Responsive-Portfolio

-In this app, I created two different portfolios.
-The first portfolio was layed out using the Bootstrap CSS Framework.
-The second will be enhancing the portfolio unit with a mobile-responsive layout ([Use the Responsive-Portfolio:smiley:](https://heidijvr.github.io/Responsive-Portfolio/)).
+This is a portfolio layed out with the use of Bootstrap and CSS.
+The portfolio unit is enhanced with a mobile-responsive layout ([Use the Responsive-Portfolio:smiley:](https://heidijvr.github.io/Responsive-Portfolio/)).
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 <img src="https://heidijvr.github.io/Responsive-Portfolio/assets/images/portfolio.screenshot.png" alt="Responsive-Portfolio">

 -----

 **Project Requirements:**